ezrarush/battleship/README.md

 #How to Play

-- Left click places ships your field and fires missiles in the enemy's field
+- Left click in your field to place ships
 - Left click a ship to remove it
 - Right click a ship to rotate its orientation
+- Left click in the enemy's field to fire missiles

 #How to Run